fujiwara29/freemarket_sample_72f/README.md

 ### Association

-- belongs_to: user
+- belongs_to :user
-- has_many: comments
+- has_many :comments
-- has_many: images
+- has_many :images
-- belongs_to: category
+- belongs_to :category
-- belongs_to: brand
+- belongs_to :brand
-- has_many: orders
+- has_many :orders

 ---